-With one in five children suffering from obesity, it’s important for parents to know how much weight is too much for their teens and children.
-For those parents who may be overly concerned, it’s also important to know when a teen or child is NOT obese.
+With one in five children suffering from obesity, it’s important for parents to know how much weight is too much for teens and children.
+It’s also important to know when a teen or child is NOT obese.
 To help with this, the CDC has developed an online Body Mass Index calculator for children and teens.
 This can be found at https://www.cdc.gov/healthyweight/bmi/calculator.html

 While the physical consequences of obesity are too serious to ignore, it’s important to keep these mental health issues in mind when trying to help a teen or child lose weight.
-Instead of creating a special diet or activity for individual weight loss, embracing a healthy lifestyle for the whole family may be the better route.
-Not only will the child or teen be less likely to feel singled out, but the entire family will also be healthier.
+It’s essential to help children lose weight in a way that does not make mental health issues worse.